 KS1 – KS4

-- Its content has been designed over two years by Wilson Stuart School.
-It’s designed to be on one continuum and to be simpler for parents to understand the progress of a child.
+- The frameworks and statements used very closely follow the previous WS P Steps that were designed several years ago to be on one continuum and to be simpler for parents to understand the progress of a child.

-- It incorporates the original P levels at the lower end and stretches up to the new mainstream National Curriculum so we challenge every child regardless of ability.
-(From P1i to P18).
+- The new frameworks incorporate the original P levels at the lower end and stretches up to the new Curriculum so we challenge every child regardless of ability.
+From Intro 1 (P1i) to Apply 10 (P18).

 - It also crosses over past assessment systems so rough comparisons can be made when we moderate with other schools.